bctnry/flowmark/docs/manual.md

 + `\call(NAME,ARG1,...)`: Returns the result of filling in the form defined under the name `NAME` with its parameters replaced by `ARG1`, etc..
 The full calling primitive; equivalent to `cl` in T64.

-Flowmark has the following partial calling primitives; all of them returns empty string when the form the call is referring to (i.e. the `NAME` parameter) does not exist:
+Weave has the following partial calling primitives; all of them returns empty string when the form the call is referring to (i.e. the `NAME` parameter) does not exist:

 + `\recite.reset(NAME)`*: Returns empty string.
 Resets the form pointer of the form defined under the name `NAME`.
 Equivalent to `cr` in T64.
 + `\recite.char(NAME,Z)`*: Returns the single character pointed by the form pointer of the form defined under the name `NAME`.
 The form pointer of `NAME` is increased by one character.
 If the form pointer is already at the right-most position, `Z` is returned instead.
 Equivalent to `cc` in T64.